The best work gloves for winter for your team

 2. Grip capacity

 As with many types of regular work gloves, gripping capacity is another attribute to look for when choosing the best work gloves for winter.
-A popular method of winter work glove manufacturers is to design the gloves with leather palms or incorporate a special palm coating on the gloves to improve grip.
+Manufacturers usually design the gloves with leather palms or incorporate a special palm coating to improve grip.

 For cold conditions, however, nitrile coating is the prime choice.
 Gloves with this coating offer increased warmth and protection for workers’ hands.
 Nitrile coating is also waterproof, insulating the user and further protecting workers’ hands from frostbite.